ACE-codes21/Gaurdial/DEMO_INSTRUCTIONS.md

-Excellent question.
+Excellent.
 The features have been integrated in a way that simulates the core concepts of Obliviate.
 Here is a guide on how each one works, how to test it, and what to expect.

 ---